pip-services/pip-services-docs/content/en/python/tutorials/microservice_facade/step7.md

 ---
 type: docs
 no_list: true
 title: "Step 7.
-Running facade"
+Running the facade"
 linkTitle: "Step 7.
-Running facade"
+Running the facade"
 gitUrl: "https://github.com/pip-services-samples/facade-sample-python"
 ---
 Before we can run our facade, we need to add three more things: a factory for the component’s we’ve created, a container, and the code that will run it all.
 The process of implementing these pieces is the same as the one described in [Data Microservice](../../data_microservice), so this time around we’ll just list the code: